clicat/Ricette/Torta_di_Compleanno_Adriana.md

 9. Continue adding the remaining egg whites and flour alternately until a smooth mixture is obtained.
 10. Pour the mixture into the pan, leveling it well.
 11. Bake in the preheated oven for 30-40 minutes.
 Do not open the oven during the first 20 minutes of baking.
-12. If making a sponge roll, pour the mixture into a pan lined with baking paper and bake for 18-20 minutes at 170°C without a fan.
+12. If making a sponge roll, pour the mixture into a pan lined with baking paper (30x40 cm) and bake for 18-20 minutes at 170°C without a fan.
 13. Once baked, let the cake rest in the pan for 5 minutes, then remove the ring and baking paper.
 Cool completely on a wire rack.

 #### Cream: